 The issue with useing amino acids, or supplements such as NAC, that supply sulfur compounds, is that the body needs to change the sulfur first into sulfite through a reaction such as sulfoxidation and then using sulfite oxidase, change the sulfite into sulfate.
 This step needs molybdenum, B-12, B-2, manganese, boron and strontium for it to take place.

 - NAC - remember this is a chelator and needs to be used cautiously if someone has toxins that may be chelated out of cells and therefore cause symptoms.

 - Resveratrol is a substrate for sulfation as well as glucuronidation.
 Reseveratrol induces UGT1A1 transcription.

-Substrates that may be used for sulfation and sulfoxidation: Sulfur containing foods in general (garlic, onions, leeks, mustard or Cruciferous family vegetables), sulfate, taurine, glutathione, molybdenum, B2 and B6, vitamin A, and adequate protein.
+Substrates that may be used for sulfation and sulfoxidation: Sulfur containing foods in general, NAC, methionine molybdenum, B2 and B6, vitamin A, and adequate protein.
 Epsom salts are a great way to get ready made sulfate into the body buy soaking in an Epsom salt bath.
 This bypasses the need to make sulfate if someone is low in sulfate.